AFP Long Island Officers and Board of Directors

 The Good Dog Foundation

-Sima Matthes is the Vice President for Communications and Giving for The Good Dog Foundation, a nationwide leader in training and certification for therapy dogs.
-In this newly-established role at The Good Dog Foundation, Sima will lead a multi-year initiative to expand individual giving and grant revenue.
-She will also play a key role in elevating The Good Dog Foundation’s visibility within the philanthropic community, helping the organization to advance its mission of training and certifying therapy dogs to bring comfort and healing to those in need.
+Sima Matthes is the Vice President for Individual and Institutional Giving for The Good Dog Foundation, a nationwide leader in training and certification for therapy dogs, where she is responsible for a multi-year initiative to expand individual giving and grant revenue.
+She is also responsible for elevating The Good Dog Foundation’s visibility within the philanthropic community, helping the organization to advance its mission of training and certifying therapy dogs to bring comfort and healing to those in need.

 Sima has more than 20 years of experience in fundraising, donor stewardship, data management, grant writing, and relationship-building in the Long Island philanthropic community, both as a staff member and as a grant writing and strategic planning consultant for not-for-profits.
 She earned her Bachelor's degree in International Advertising and Public Relations from Ithaca College; her paralegal certification from New York University; and her Juris Doctor from New York Law School.
 She is passionate about diversity, equity, inclusion, and accessibility in all spaces, and about centering the experience of less-frequently heard populations in philanthropy.